winterworks/ready-set-match/README.md

 ## Ready Set Match

-A simple app to practice makins sets of anyhting.
+A simple app to practice making sets of anything.
 As an example Morse code and the periodic table are included.

 ### How to run it